Jack Russell Terrier Rescue

 JRT Rescue sent you.

 **JRT is also thankful to a grant from Maddie's Fund, www.maddiesfund.org.
 The collection and publication of this data is sponsored by Maddie's Fund (registered mark).
-Please email me for the 2011 annual statistics.
-Annually in 2011 we started with 14 dogs, took in 15 dogs, adopted out 22 dogs and had 1 euthanasia.
+Please email me for the 2013 annual statistics. www.maddiesfund.org.
+During 2011 we started with 3 dogs and with adoptions and such we ended the year with 2.
+In 2013 we started with 4 dogs and ended with 5.